 So that’s my

 resolution next thing to work on.
+(Update: I’m doing pretty well at saying yes!)
 And because it’s Sunday, here’s your weekly roundup:

 - This little girl who knows why New Year’s resolutions aren’t the way to go; it’s our every day choices that matter.